Psychology of Growing Up

 Overall aims and purpose

-This module explores the early psychological development of children.
+This module explores children's experience of growing up in the contemporary world.
 It identifies the milestones in a child’s early development and highlights the impact of the child's environment.
-It provides opportunities for students to observe young children’s development in appropriate Early Years settings, particularly in relation to their cognitive and PSE development and to analyse their evidence against the main development milestones and theories.
+It provides opportunities for students to observe young children’s development in appropriate Early Years settings, particularly in relation to their cognitive and PSE development and to discuss the interaction between the child's development and experience.

-The module begins with a general exploration of the child’s development from birth to the early years.
-There is an emphasis on: • the importance of the individual’s environment, the chemical environment of the genes in the womb and a focus on the social environment during the early years; • theories regarding the physical and cognitive development of the individual, in particular the impact of the child’s environmental experiences on cognitive development; • social interactions on the psycho-social development of the individual; • the effect that a lack of understanding of the social world or lack of social experiences have on a child’s development; • observing young children’s interactions and investigating the influence of adults and peers on the psycho-social development of young children through case studies and through practical explorations and observations in a relevant settings.
+The module begins with a general exploration of the child’s world from birth to adolescence.
+There is an emphasis on: • the importance of the learning environment to their understanding and development; • the role of relationships in the child's world; • the way in which children come to understand right and wrong; • how the 'self' is shaped and understood; • considering the importance of health, well-being and happiness; • the family's role in children's worlds; • the way in which children come to understand right and wrong; • the impact of issues such as poverty, obesity and 'otherness' • observing young children’s interactions and investigating the influence of adults and peers on the psycho-social development of young children through case studies and through practical explorations and observations in a relevant settings.

 DBS Check compulsory to enable you to follow this module.

-Demonstrate an understanding of the theoretical accounts of a child’s early psychological development.
+Demonstrate an understanding of the theoretical accounts of a child’s early development.

-Demonstrate an understanding of the influence and importance of environment on a child’s emotional and cognitive development.
+Demonstrate an understanding of the influence and importance of environment and society on a child’s personal, emotional, social and cognitive development, well-being, and happiness.

-Identify and interpret evidence of young children psychological development in a practical environment.
+Identify and interpret evidence of young children's experience and understanding in a child-care setting.

 Teaching and Learning Strategy